jwalkerdev/pi-nv/rpi3-kuman35lcd-picam_n.md

 Since WAKE_ON_GPIO is enabled in most RPI firmware by default, shorting GPIO3 (pin 5) to GND will wake the pi from sleep or power-off.
 By enabling the gpio-shutdown overlay, you can have a single button connected between pin 5 and pin 6 to get a single Start/Shutdown button. https://www.raspberrypi.org/forums/viewtopic.php?t=197495

-Add the following line to /boot/config.txt" `dtoverlay=gpio-shutdown,gpio_pin=3`  // gpio3 is the default pin for this overlay
+Add the following line to /boot/config.txt `dtoverlay=gpio-shutdown,gpio_pin=3`    // NOTE:gpio3 is the default pin for this overlay OR (must be logged into the pi for next command)
+`echo dtoverlay=gpio-shutdown,gpio_pin=3 | sudo tee -a /boot/config.txt`

+## Make RPi USB-bootable
+Once USB booting is enabled, it cannot be disabled.

+`echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt`

+This adds program_usb_boot_mode=1 to the end of /boot/config.txt.
+Reboot the Raspberry Pi with sudo reboot, then check that the OTP has been programmed with:

+$ `vcgencmd otp_dump | grep 17:`
+17:3020000a

 ### General Setup
 ```bash